HiveProject2021/Hivecoin/whitepaper/README.md

 ## 2 Hivecoin Launch and Algorithm

 Hivecoin was released on March 5, 2021, and the binary file for mining was on March 30, 2021.
 Hivecoin is a system similar to Bitcoin that will allow users to manage assets, create smart contracts, and integrate them into its blockchain.
 Hivecoin uses a new mining algorithm developed by Ravencoin developers, KAWPOW, to create a platform similar to Bitcoin to prevent ASC mining pools from dominating.
 Hivecoin uses a combination of Proof of Work (POW) and Proof of Service (POSE).
-Using the KAWPOW algorithm, 45% of Hivecoin (HVN) is mined openly and on the up and up.
+Using the KAWPOW algorithm, 45% of Hivecoin (HVQ) is mined openly and on the up and up.

 Hivecoin builds a second-layer network based on the first-layer miner network, the master node network, similar to DASH.
 The master node (also known as the full node) supports the second layer of the network, which provides exceptional performance support for Hivecoin.
 The master node does not participate in mining activities.
 It has instant transaction functions, decentralized management, and budget decision-making so that the master node will receive 45% of the block reward.
 The remaining 10% for establishing a healthy and complete Hivecoin community; the distribution, according to the master node voting to fund projects that contribute to the entire Hivecoin network.